moesaleh/whipcode/docs/README.txt

     #    like Kong, Tyk and WSO2 to enforce rate limits, policies,    #
     #    and authentication.
 Configure your gateway to add a          #
     #    `X-Master-Key` header to every request with the secret       #
     #    defined below.
-DO NOT host the gateway on the same host.     #
+DO NOT host the gateway on the same system.   #
     #                                                                 #
     # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #